richClubb/adventofcode/README.md

 * Do 1 year using the 25 most popular programming languages, one for each day
 * Do a year using just Rust - In progress
 * Do a year using a microcontroller - Limited RAM and processor capacity
+    * This could also be a container with crippled capabilities just to simulate